 If you held a gun to my head and asked me to describe exactly what does cricket protein taste like, then I'd have to say it has a very subtle nutty, earthy taste.
 On it's own it's not the tastiest thing on earth, but it's not bad tasting either.

 And when you mix it with other ingredients it blends well and adopts that flavor.
-As anyone who has ever tried our cricket protein powder and cricket protein bars will tell you.
+As anyone who has ever tried our cricket protein powder will tell you.